feathersjs/docs/api/client/socketio.md

 #### updated, patched

-The `updated` and `patched` events will be published with the callback data when a service `update` or `patch` method calls back successfully.
+The `updated` and `patched` events will be published with the callback data, when a service `update` or `patch` method calls back successfully.

 ```js
 var socket = io('http://localhost:3030/');